The first stage of the partnership is the EdTech Innovation Fund. The second stage, launched Autumn 2019, is the EdTech Innovation Testbed.

 Nesta has a long history of supporting technology in education through investments, research and policy.
 Our recent report, Educ-AI-tion Rebooted, showed the potential for new digital technologies to transform our education system.
 By working in partnership with the Department for Education we hope to have a greater impact on the education system and the EdTech sector.

 The Department for Education launched its Education Technology Strategy, Realising the potential of technology in education, in April 2019.
 As part of this strategy, the government outlined ten EdTech challenges to stimulate industry, education and academia to work towards.
 As part of these challenges, DfE aims to:

-Through this partnership, we will to work towards some of these challenges through more effective use of technology.
+Through this partnership, we are working towards some of these challenges through more effective use of technology.